rubenFreitas1/ISEP-LAPR4-2024-2025/docs/Sprint3/us_317/readme.md

 ## 2. Requirements

-**US317** As CRM Collaborator, I want to mark the proposal as accepted by the customer by attaching the customer’s acceptance email.
+**US317** As CRM Collaborator, I want to mark the proposal as accepted by the customer after it has been accepted by a Customer Representative in the Customer App

 **Acceptance Criteria:**

-- US317.1 When marking a proposal as accepted, the system requires the user to upload the customer’s acceptance email
 - US317.2 Once marked as accepted, the proposal status is updated to "Accepted".
-- US317.3 The system prevents marking a proposal as "Accepted" without attaching an acceptance email.

 **Dependencies/References:**